Lessons from the Costa Rica government breach

 - Email security – is a significant security problem.
 It involves email software, spam filters, and various means of protecting the mail system and its users.

-- Vulnerabilities & Patching – known vulnerabilities are often considered an important threat, so detecting them and ensuring timely patching helps reduce this exposure.
+- Vulnerabilities & Patching – known vulnerabilities are often considered a prominent threat.
+Detecting those and ensuring timely patching helps reduce this exposure.

 - Core IT services – standard services managed by the IT department like the Domain Name System (DNS), the Windows Domain Controller (DC), File servers, and more.